Pet Parasites: Fleas, worms, and ticks

 Ticks are hard bodied parasites that measure 2.4mm-3.6mm (up to 11mm fully engorged) that feed on our pet’s blood.
 They are red/brown in colour and turn grey once engorged.
 They transmit diseases such as Lyme Disease, Babesiosis and tick borne fever.
 To learn more about ticks, see what Chris Packham has to say:

-As always prevention is better than cure so please ask a member of staff about the most up to date tick prevention which last for 3 months.
+As always prevention is better than cure so please ask a member of staff about the most up to date tick prevention treatments available.

 Roundworms are large white worms, with cylindrical bodies.
 The adult roundworm lives in the small intestine and feeds on the gut contents.
 Dogs and cats of any age can get roundworms but they are most likely to have roundworms when they are very young.
 Worms are often passed from a mother to her puppies or kittens before birth or shortly after, through her milk.
 They can also be spread between animals by ingestion of worm eggs from the faeces of an infected animal or by ingesting an intermediate host – such as rodents or birds.